aishwaryaps2802/CodeAlpha-musicgeneration/README.md

 patterns from classical MIDI files using a deep learning LSTM neural network.

-## Listen to Generated Music
-Download generated.mid from the output folder and play it at https://www.midiplayer.eu

 ## How It Works
 1. Classical MIDI files parsed using music21